2600hz/kazoo/doc/engineering/dialyzer.md

 ## Makefile commands

-After building the Kazoo project or some of its subdirectories one is able to run Dialyzer on it.
+After building the Kazoo project or some of its sub-directories one is able to run Dialyzer on it.
 Dialyzer will check `-spec`s and inferred type information to try and find unexpected behaviour or bugs.

 ### Run Dialyzer on applications/ and core/